Hymnus Sancti Antimi (24)

 After victories over beatings

-And in this way he is drowned in the waves.
+And he is drowned in the river.

 4.